Does Your Home Loan Cover All Costs Associated With A House Purchase?

 i2iFunding is an ethical P2P Lending platform meant for the benefit of ethical borrowers and investors.
 If you have a willingness to repay the loan and have reasonably good repayment capacity, in all likelihood, you may secure a loan at i2iFunding.

 And here’s something unique about i2iFunding…

-If Anjali was to apply for a loan worth Rs 1.5 lakh (since the home has been in the name of Ajay alone) following factors might have worked in her favour
+If Anjali was to apply for a loan worth Rs 1.5 lakh (since the home has been in the name of Ajay alone) following factors might have worked in her favor

-- She’s a post graduate and works with an MNC.
+- She’s postgraduate and works with an MNC.

-- She’s employed with the same company for last 4 years.
+- She’s employed by the same company for last 4 years.

 - Anjali earns Rs 60,000 per month.